Hart girls make more history, tie state record with 5th consecutive championship

 “Audrey always says our prayer, and today, she got two words out, and we all broke down,” Tatro said, himself emotional in the aftermath of the win.
 “It’s her final race, and how important it was to her and what it meant to her, and what it meant to all of us, too.
 She’s a really amazing gal.”

-The beauty of cross-country, though, is that you can't win the title with just three runners - you need five.
-And the Pirates got incredibly clutch performances from their #4 and #5 scorers.
+The beauty of cross country, though, is that you can’t win the title with just three runners — you need five.
+And the Pirates got incredibly clutch performances from their No. 4 and No. 5 scorers.
 Freshman Lexie Beth Nienhuis, who had never broken 20 minutes before the Oct.
 30 regional meet, ran her best time ever, 19:36.7, and came just one place short of earning all-state honors herself, finishing 31st.

 Even more unlikely, junior Abby Pretty, who wasn’t even sure she’d be running at state two weeks ago, delivered a personal best performance of her own, with a time of 21:47.5.
 It was easily the lowest finish to score for Hart during this five-year run, but for the Pirates Saturday it was as good as a win.
 Setting personal bests at the state finals is not common due to how difficult the course is and how large the field is, and for Nienhuis and Pretty to perform as they did spoke volumes; had they not delivered their best, the Pirates may well not have come out on top.